University Duisburg-Essen, Germany

 Peters + Grau GmbH (model making)

+The design is the result of an invited architectural competition.
 The site for the New Bauhaus Museum in Weimar is located in the center of Weimar: Prominent buildings, squares and parks, as well as the not distant Bauhaus University Weimar define the external requirements of the design.
 The New Bauhaus Museum needs a strong urban identity to become an architectural landmark among historic buildings and plazas which are far more rooted in the collective consciousness.

 The building‘s form is an isosceles triangle, which refers urban edges and generates sightlines in all directions.
 The building is raised on a transparent podium and opens up to the city and the people.
 On all three sides the ground floor façade is recessed and communicates with its immediate context.
 The main entrance is located in the southeast corner of the triangle and is further recessed than the rest of the façade in order to generate an architectural gesture: An open and public covered entrance hall.
 With functions as the museum shop and café/restaurant, the ground floor is immediately embedded into the streetscape.